pk17r/hex_game/README.md

 	 - SimulationHexBoard : HexBoard

    - Implements Depth First Search to find game is won

+   - Using Assertions and time checks over loops

    - Program output pasted below.

    - Time: On a 8 thread computer, runs over a million simulations on a 11x11 size hex board in under 4 seconds